Which is the Most Private Browser: Firefox vs Chrome

 Firefox vs Chrome: Quick Comparison

 Both Mozilla Firefox and Google Chrome are excellent browsers with millions of users worldwide.
-Let’s have quick compassion.
+Let’s have a quick compassion.

 Feature